-1. They may also with the like consent from time to time Charges for sustenance. appoint, fix, and vary the prices which it shall be lawful for the keeper of every pound to charge and receive for the sustenance of cattle impounded or kept in a place of security, and the description and quantity of such sustenance.
-And also with the like consent fix and Fees and prices to be notivary a table of fees and prices for such impounding and fied in Government Gazette. sustenance.
+(1) They may also with the like consent from time to time appoint, fix, and vary the prices which it shall be lawful for the keeper of every pound to charge and receive for the sustenance of cattle impounded or kept in a place of security, and the description and quantity of such sustenance.
+And also with the like consent fix and vary a table of fees- and prices for such impounding and sustenance.
 And such fees and prices, when notified in the Government Gazette, may be lawfully taken and charged.